-On this day in 1977, Elvis Presley passes away.
+On this day in 1935, Elvis Presley is born.
 Much has been said and written about the King of Rock ‘n’ Roll, of course, but do you know about his time in the U.S. Army?

 There are a few aspects of his service that might surprise you.

-Elvis registered with the Selective Service when he turned 18: It was a common act that ultimately couldn’t be common.
-By the time Elvis was drafted in December 1957, he was one of the most recognizable men on the planet!
+Elvis registered with the Selective Service when he turned 18: It was a common act, except it couldn't be common for Elvis.
+By the time he was drafted in December 1957, Elvis was one of the most recognizable men on the planet!
 Could such a man really serve in the Army?
 Would he be helpful?
 Or would he simply be a distraction?

 The Pentagon seemed unsure.
 They offered to sign Elvis up for Special Services.
 Elvis could have spent the bulk of his time in the Army doing what he did best: entertain soldiers.
 But Elvis’s manager, Colonel Tom Parker, wasn’t going to have any of that.

 For one thing, Parker was concerned about Elvis’s image.
 Parents across America were already a bit worried about their daughters watching Elvis gyrate across a stage.
 Perhaps it would be better for Elvis to show that he was just a normal, patriotic, all-American boy.
 But Parker had another concern, too: If Elvis performed concerts for the U.S. Army, then any proceeds from those performances would belong to the Army, too.
 Worse, those same concerts could get replayed at home over and over again, eating into other profits.

 For his part, Elvis had different worries: He didn’t want to take a 2-year leave from the entertainment industry, just as his star was rising.
 Would people forget about him?
 Special Services at least let him keep a toe in the door.